Skip to content

 git remote add trunk gitlab:trunk/abinit.git

-git fetch trunk
+git fetch --tags trunk develop

-then, if the develop branch is to be updated, supposing it is checked out, To merge trunk/develop in your develop branch:
+then, if the develop branch is to be updated, supposing it is checked out, to merge trunk/develop in your develop branch:

 git checkout develop